-Special Education Services
+Special Education – Continuum of Services

 - Assistance in completing functional behavioral assessment (FBA) and developing a behavioral intervention plan (BIP) to address areas of concern.